awmc000/csci460-final-review/FinalReview.md

 Transfer complete

+State of windows:

 ```

-3. Assume sliding window protocol with Go back N and 4-bit sequence number are being used and
+## Assume sliding window protocol with Go back N and 4-bit sequence number are being used and
 the current sender and receiver windows (highlighted) are as below.
 How many frames have
 already been sent at the least?
 How many acknowledgements have been received at the least?
 How many acknowledgements are pending?
 Will receiver acknowledge a frame if it arrives with
 a sequence number 1?
 Give the rationale of your answers.
 15 points

-4. Explain how p-persistent CSMA/CD multiple access protocol works.
+## Explain how p-persistent CSMA/CD multiple access protocol works.
 15 points

 - When an adapter has a frame to send, it first senses the channel.
 - If the channel is free, it has a $p$ probability of sending and a $q=1-p$ probability of